pietrobraione/sushi/README.md

 ### Working under Eclipse

-If you want to build and modify SUSHI by using (as we do) Eclipse 2021-03 for Java Developers, you are lucky: All the Eclipse plugins that are necessary to import and build SUSHI are already present in the distribution.
-The only caveat is that, since starting from version 2020-09 Eclipse requires at least Java 11 to run, your development machine will need to have both a Java 11 (to run Eclipse) and a Java 8 setup (to build JBSE).
+If you want to build (and possibly modify) SUSHI by using (as we do) Eclipse 2021-06 for Java Developers, you are lucky: All the Eclipse plugins that are necessary to import and build SUSHI are already present in the distribution.
+The only caveat is that, since starting from version 2020-09 Eclipse requires at least Java 11 to run, your development machine will need to have both a Java 11 (to run Eclipse) and a Java 8 setup (to build JBSE and SUSHI).
 Gradle will automatically select the right version of the JDK when building SUSHI.
 If you use a different flavor, or an earlier version, of Eclipse you might need to install the egit and the Buildship plugins, both available from the Eclipse Marketplace.
 After that, to import SUSHI under Eclipse follow these steps:

 * To avoid conflicts we advise to import SUSHI under an empty workspace.
 * Be sure that the default Eclipse JRE is the JRE subdirectory of a full JDK 8 setup, *not* a standalone (i.e., not part of a JDK) JRE.
 * SUSHI and JBSE use the reserved `sun.misc.Unsafe` class, a thing that Eclipse forbids by default.
 To avoid Eclipse complaining about that you must modify the workspace preferences as follows: From the main menu choose Eclipse > Preferences... under macOS, or Window > Preferences... under Windows and Linux.
 On the left panel select Java > Compiler > Errors/Warnings, then on the right panel open the option group "Deprecated and restricted API", and for the option "Forbidden reference (access rules)" select the value "Warning" or "Info" or "Ignore".
 * Switch to the Git perspective.
 If you cloned the Github SUSHI repository and the submodules from the command line, you can import the clone under Eclipse by clicking under the Git Repositories view the button for adding an existing repository.
 Otherwise you can clone the  repository by clicking the clone button, again available under the Git Repositories view (remember to tick the box "Clone submodules").
 Eclipse does *not* want you to clone the repository under your Eclipse workspace, and instead wants you to follow the standard git convention of putting the git repositories in a `git` subdirectory of your home directory.
 If you clone the repository from a console, please follow this standard (if you clone the repository from the Git perspective Eclipse will do this for you).
 * Switch back to the Java perspective and from the main menu select File > Import...
 In the Select the Import Wizard window that pops up choose the Gradle > Existing Gradle Project wizard and press the Next button twice.
 In the Import Gradle Project window that is displayed, enter in the Project root directory field the path to the SUSHI cloned git repository, and then press the Finish button to confirm.
 Now your workspace should have four Java project named `jbse`, `sushi`, `sushi-lib`, and `sushi-master`.
-* Don't forget to apply all the patches described at the beginning of the "Building SUSHI" section.
+* Don't forget to apply all the patches as described at the beginning of the "Building SUSHI" section.
 * Unfortunately the Buildship Gradle plugin is not able to fully configure the imported projects: As a consequence, after the import you will see some compilation errors due to the fact that the JBSE project did not generate some source files yet.
 Fix the situation by following this procedure: In the Gradle Tasks view double-click on the sushi > build > build task to build all the projects.
 Then, right-click the jbse project in the Package Explorer, and in the contextual menu that pops up select Gradle > Refresh Gradle Project.
 After that, you should see no more errors.

 In the end, your Eclipse workspace should contain these projects: